The SaaS Tools That Power MemberMouse (and those we’ve left behind)

 Be honest with us for a second, have you ever yelled at your video conferencing tool when it suddenly quit in the middle of a webinar?
 Or sung the praises of your autoresponder when everything worked exactly as expected?
 It's funny, but the tools we use to work on our businesses really begin to take on a life of their own.
 I'm sure we all remember this Slack costume from last Halloween:

 So in this post, we thought it would be fun to take you behind the scenes a bit and introduce you to the tools on our team.
 We'll show you all the different SaaS products we use to run our day-to-day operations here at MemberMouse, tell you a bit about how we use them and why we like them.
 At the end, we'll also point out a few of the tools that got cut from the team.

 Here at MemberMouse, we use Drip as our primary means to communicate with our customers and prospects via email.
-Whether we’re sending out our monthly newsletter, an onboarding campaign, a content upgrade, or an invitation to our weekly Office Hours, Drip helps us automate, schedule, and send our messages.
+Whether we’re sending out our monthly newsletter, an onboarding campaign, or a content upgrade, Drip helps us automate, schedule, and send our messages.
 What we love about Drip is how tight their integration with MemberMouse is.
 Workflows, tags, and campaigns can be triggered by almost any change logged by MemberMouse.
 Plus, Drip’s detailed metrics and analytics make it easy to see and track key stages of the customer journey, email engagement stats, and more.